Philip-Walsh/www.spaghettis/README.md

 </footer>

 ## Notes

 Initial set up and cursor app with claude sonnet 3.7 UI updates and order functionality by

-# DevKit CLI
+## DevKit CLI

-A flexible development toolkit for managing git operations and pre-push checks.
+A comprehensive development toolkit for managing git operations, code formatting, and pre-push checks.

-## Installation
+### Installation

 ```bash
 # Install from source